-Petition to remove your name from the Nevada sex offender registry
+When can I petition to remove my name from the Nevada sex offender registry?

 There are two circumstances under which you may be entitled to early termination of your duty to register with the Nevada Sex Offender Registry: